+-m {y|n}

-$-m \{y \mid n\}$ Specifies whether to set the mode of memory mounted in PSB to the mirror mode.
-To set it to the mirror mode, specify y.
-Not to set it to the mirror mode, specify n.
+Specify whether to set up memory mirror mode for memory under CPUs.
+If memory mirror mode is to be set up, specify y, otherwise, specify n.
 If the -m option is omitted, the previous setting is taken over.